Meet the Team

 Elly graduated in 2014 from Nottingham Trent University with a BA in Photography, she then went on to study a Post Graduate Diploma in Event Management.
 She began interning at World Photography Organisation and has since moved in a full time position.

-Isabelle graduated in 2014 with a BA in History of Art from Bristol University.
-Before starting at The World Photography Organisation she worked for The Other Art Fair, the UK's leading artist fair.
-Isabelle enjoys anything design based and has completed courses and work placements in set design.
+Isabelle graduated in 2014 with a BA in History of Art from Bristol University, before starting at The World Photography Organisation.
+Isabelle enjoys anything designed based and has since retrained in graphic design.

 For the last 6 years, Cecily has managed all the World Photography Organisation's international exhibitions and events in leading institutions and galleries across Australia, China, Japan, Hong Kong, Malaysia, Singapore, Brazil, Mexico, USA, Canada, UK, Germany and France.
 Cecily was Assistant Director for Art International, Istanbul's leading contemporary Art Fair and directs the annual Sony World Photography Awards exhibition in London.